The Complexity of Relating Quantum Channels to Master Equations: The Quantum Problem

 Note that, if $E$ is close to the boundary of the set of Markovian channels, then it will be close to both Markovian and non-Markovian maps, and both assertions will be valid simultaneously.
 The physical interpretation in such a case would simply be that the snapshot was not measured to sufficient precision to allow an unambiguous answer.
 (There are other ways to formulate weak-membership problems, but they are essentially equivalent~\cite{Ioannou}.)
 The other standard approach would be to restrict $E$ to have rational entries, but this is less natural in the present context.

 Because there are cases in which both answers may be valid, the weak-mem\-ber\-ship formulation of \csproblem{Markovian channel} is not formally a decision problem.
 This by definition rules it out of the decision class NP, where it by rights belongs.
-Whilst it is possible to reformulate it as a decision problem, we will avoid getting bogged down in these complexity theoretic technicalities here, and accept that \csproblem{Markovian channel} is not in NP.
-(See Ref.~\cite{Ioannou} for a discussion of similar issues in the context of the separability problem.)
+Whilst it is possible to reformulate it as a decision problem, we will avoid getting bogged down in these complexity theoretic technicalities here, and accept that \csproblem{Markovian channel} is not in NP\@.
+(In fact, the appropriate complexity class for weak membership problems is known as promise-NP, which is like NP but with an additional promise that the problem instance will never be in some set.
+The results of \cref{sec:fixed_dimension} show that the Markovianity problem is indeed in promise-NP, which, together with the NP-hardness result, implies that it is promise-NP-complete.
+See Ref.~\cite{Ioannou} for a discussion of similar issues in the context of the separability problem.)

 \csproblem{Markovian channel} carries the implicit promise that $E$ is a CPT map.
 It is natural to ask whether this affects the complexity of the problem.
 After all, if a tomographic snapshot is measured experimentally, it is very unlikely to be either precisely trace-preserving or completely positive.
 This motivates the definition of the following variant of the Markovianity problem, which accounts for non-CPT maps $E$: